-This program is for those people with an undergraduate degree in Music Education, teaching certificate/license, and at least one-year of teaching experience that wish to pursue further academic study as a means to develop professionally.
+This program is for those people with an undergraduate degree in Music Education, teaching certificate/license, and at least one-year of teaching experience, who wishes to pursue further academic study as a means to develop professionally.
 Coursework combines the study of philosophical, research-based, and theoretical positions of teaching and learning music with pragmatic approaches to improving music learning.
 Every effort is made to plan a program based on individual students' needs and interests while maintaining standards of musical and scholarly excellence.
+M.A. students may take 300-level classes, if approved by the music education faculty, provided that they have at least 18 credits of 400-level courses.
 The M.A. in music education has two options for a final project: (a) thesis, and (b) comprehensive written examination and oral defense.

 Case Western Reserve University ~ Music Education Program Master of Arts (Thesis Option - Masters Plan A)

-Waster of Arts (Thesis Option - Wasters Train A)

-Graduate Music Ed ucation Core (15 hours)
+Graduate Music Education Core (15 hours)

 Course Number Course Name Credit Hours

 MUED 441 Philosophical Foundations of Music Education 3

 MUED 442 Curriculum and Assessment in Music Education 3

 MUED 443 Music Cognition and Learning 3

 MUED 444 Research in Music Education 3

 MUED 445 Advanced Research in Music Education 3

-Graduate Music Co re (9 hours)
+Graduate Music C ore (9 hours)

 Course Number Course Name Credit Hours

 MUTH 422 Music Theory for Educators 3

 MUHI 430 Music History for Educators 3

-urses in music theory, music history and/or applied music suited to the by the music education faculty (3 hours). ne student's interests
+Music Electives - Courses in music theory, music history and/or applied music suited to the student's interests and needs and approved by the music education faculty (3 hours).

 MU

 Thesis (6 hours)

 Course Number Course Name Credit Hours

 MUED 651 Thesis 6

 Successful oral defense of the thesis (Masters Plan A)

 TOTAL 30